TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 Or, check out the [project template](./templates/project-template.md) for a more easily copyable project file.
 ~~~

-### Don't place links throughout lessons
+### Don't scatter links throughout lessons

-Links to required reading should not be placed throughout a lesson, and should instead be placed in either the `### Assignment` or `### Additional Resources` section.
+Links to required reading should not be scattered throughout a lesson, and should instead be placed in either the `### Assignment` or `### Additional resources` section.
 Links that refer a user to a previous lesson as a refresher, or a link to a Wikipedia page that offers a definition/explanation of a term are fine to place outside of these two sections.

 ## Images